-- 39. The Appellant's submissions, in essence, may be summarised as follows: - Both FIFA Rules Governing the Procedure of the Players' Status Committee and the Dispute Resolution Chamber (the "FIFA Procedural Rules") edition 2015 and FIFA RSTP edition 2015 apply to the dispute.
-Swiss procedural law is applicable to these proceedings as the seat of the arbitration is Lausanne, Switzerland, in particular the Swiss Private International Law Act (the "PILA"). - The Appealed Decision failed to comply with the procedural obligations set out in article 14 paragraph 4 of the FIFA Procedural Rules and CAS jurisprudence, notably the obligation to establish clear and predictable reasons for the findings of the conclusions. - According to the Transfer Agreement, the Appellant undertook to pay a total transfer fee to the Respondent amounting to EUR 3,315,000 payable in four equal instalments upon the receipt in writing of the bank account information in which such amounts had to be paid. - The Appellant contends, however, that: (i) pursuant to article 6 of the Transfer Agreement, the Appellant and the First Respondent only agreed on written communications, which is defined, through the complimentary application of the FIFA Regulations and articles 13, 14 and 16 of the Swiss Code of Obligations ("the Swiss CO") by a document in its original format with the original signature; (ii) according to the
+- 41. The Appellant's submissions, in essence, may be summarised as follows: - Both FIFA Rules Governing the Procedure of the Players' Status Committee and the Dispute Resolution Chamber (the "FIFA Procedural Rules") edition 2015 and FIFA RSTP edition 2015 apply to the dispute.
+Swiss procedural law is applicable to these proceedings as the seat of the arbitration is Lausanne, Switzerland, in particular the Swiss Private International Law Act (the "PILA"). - The Appealed Decision failed to comply with the procedural obligations set out in article 14 paragraph 4 of the FIFA Procedural Rules and CAS jurisprudence, notably the obligation to establish clear and predictable reasons for the findings of the conclusions. - According to the Transfer Agreement, the Appellant undertook to pay a total transfer fee to the Respondent amounting to EUR 2,858,820 payable in five equal instalments upon the receipt in writing of the bank account information in which such amounts had to be paid.

-Appellant's witnesses, such writing is a mandatory prerequisite for banks in Brazil to prove there is no involvement with terrorist organizations or money laundering; (iii) it never received in writing the referenced bank account, which was a sine qua non condition before the payment of the instalments; (iv) therefore the Appellant had contractual grounds to withhold the payment of instalments.

-- The First Respondent failed to comply with its own obligations, and therefore it had no right, under article 82 of the Swiss CO, to claim the performance of the Appellant's obligations.
-By deciding otherwise, the Single Judge rejected what the Parties freely agreed on and violated the due process. - The Appellant contends that pursuant to article 12bis of the FIFA RSTP, a club must be put in default in writing to consider that overdue payables exist. - The First Respondent asserts that a facsimile dated 21 March 2016 was sent to the Appellant warning that the payment of the third instalment was due.
-However, the First Respondent does not confirm the receipt of such alleged warning via facsimile.
-Further, this notification was not in writing and therefore did not contain the original signature of the latter, which was in breach with what was required from a written notification. - The First Respondent did not request the imposition of any sanction on the Appellant before the Single Judge, notably pursuant to article 12bis, paragraph 4 of the FIFA RSTP, and therefore the latter had no legal grounds to impose on the Appellant the CHF 30,000 fine.
-In any event, the CHF 30,000 fine for an outstanding amount of EUR 3,315,000 violates the principle of proportionality and shall not, therefore, exceed CHF 20,750. - The Appellant should not be the only one to bear the procedural costs as they are to be divided, as stated in the Appealed Decision and pursuant to article 18 paragraph 1 of the FIFA Procedural Rules, upon "the parties' degree of success in the proceedings".
+- The Appellant contends however that: (i) pursuant to article 5 of the Transfer Agreement, the Appellant and the First Respondent only agreed on written submissions, which is defined, through the complimentary application of the FIFA Regulations and articles 13, 14 and 16 of the Swiss Code of Obligations ("the Swiss CO") by a document in its original format with the original signature; (ii) according to the Appellant's witnesses Mr. C and Mr. L, such writing is a mandatory prerequisite for banks in Brazil to prove there is no involvement with terrorist organizations or money laundering; (iii) it never received in writing the referenced bank account, which was a sine qua non condition before the payment of the instalments; (iv) therefore the Appellant had contractual grounds to withhold the payment of instalments. - The First Respondent failed to comply with its own obligations, and therefore it had no right, under article 82 of the Swiss CO, to claim the performance of the Appellant's obligations.
+By deciding otherwise, the Single Judge rejected what the Parties freely agreed on and violated the due process. - The Appellant contends that pursuant to article 12bis of the FIFA RSTP, a club must be put in default in writing to consider that overdue payables exist. - The Appellant asserts, however, that (i) it never received any notification in writing, such as a notice of default, by the First Respondent; and (ii) the First Respondent's facsimile on 30 March 2016 was sent via facsimile and therefore did not contain the original signature of the latter, which was in breach with what is required from a written notification. - The First Respondent did not request the imposition of any sanction on the Appellant before the Single Judge, notably pursuant to article 12bis, paragraph 4 of the FIFA RSTP, and therefore the latter had no legal grounds to impose on the Appellant the CHF 25,000 fine.
+In any event, the CHF 25,000 fine for an outstanding amount of EUR 571,764 violates the principle of proportionality and shall not, therefore, exceed CHF 14,294. - The Appellant should not be the only one to bear the procedural costs as they are to be divided, as stated in the Appealed Decision and pursuant to article 18 paragraph 1 of the FIFA Procedural Rules, upon "the parties' degree of success in the proceedings".
 As the First Respondent's claim had only been partially accepted, the procedural costs shall be divided equally.
 The prevailing party should further receive a contribution towards its legal fees and other expenses incurred in connection with the proceedings.